-Constructing a Cognitive Portfolio,
+Transcript: Constructing a Cognitive Portfolio

 Using the largest twin registry in the world, researchers concluded last year that “greater fruit and vegetable consumption may lower the risk of dementia and Alzheimer’s disease.”
-The reason it’s so useful to study twins is that if one gets Alzheimer’s and the other doesn’t it can give us special insight into environmental and dietary influences since genetically twins are so similar.
-“These findings emphasize the importance of including a greater proportion of fruits and vegetables in the diet for cognitive health," but which one's are the best?
+The reason it’s so useful to study twins is that if one gets Alzheimer’s and the other doesn’t, it can give us special insight into environmental and dietary influences, since genetically, twins are so similar.
+“These findings emphasize the importance of including a greater proportion of fruits and vegetables in the diet for cognitive health.”
+But which ones are the best?

 They found nearly all plant foods associated with better cognitive performance, including white potatoes, which was a pleasant surprise, and mushrooms.
-“The only negative cognitive association was with increased intake of white bread.”
-If you look at the data they actually found negative results with another group of plant foods.
-Not just white bread, .” but also cakes pies and cookies.
-Just because we’re eating a plant-based diet doesn’t mean it’s a healthy plant based diet.
+“The only negative cognitive association was [with increased intake] of white bread.”
+If you look at the data, they actually found negative results with another group of plant foods; not just white bread, but also cakes, pies, and cookies.
+Just because we’re eating a plant-based diet doesn’t mean it’s a healthy plant-based diet.

-And perhaps the most interesting finding, different foods seemed to boost different parts of the brain.
-For example, total vegetable consumption had the strongest positive associations with executive function, perceptual speed, global cognition and semantic, or fact-based memory, whereas total fruit intake was more consistently associated with visuo-spatial skills and autobiographical memory.
+And perhaps the most interesting finding: different foods seemed to boost different areas of the brain.
+For example, total vegetable consumption had the strongest positive associations with executive function, perceptual speed, global cognition, and semantic, or fact-based memory, whereas total fruit intake was more consistently associated with visuospatial skills and autobiographical memory.

-To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring watch the above video.
+To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by veganmontreal.